manuelbieh/react-book/basics/lists-fragments-and-conditional-rendering.md

 </dl>
 ```

 ... and is invalid HTML!
 A `dl` element only permits `dt` and `dd` as its child element.
-The **Fragment** helps us to alleviate these situations and create valid JSX without creating invalid markup.
-It was only introduced in React 16.3 and meant that some React components were unnecessarily complex to deal with this problem and avoid violating JSX or HTML rules.
+The **Fragment** helps us to alleviate these situations and creates valid JSX without creating invalid markup.
+It was only introduced in React 16.3 and meant that some React components were unnecessarily complex to deal with this problem to avoid violating JSX or HTML rules.

 **Fragment** components can also be imported directly from React using a named import: